Location: Pittsburgh, Pennsylvania

 Why work here?

-- Join a world-class organization that has significant impact software in government.
+- Join a world-class organization that has significant impact on software.

 - Work with cutting edge technologies and experts to solve tough problems for the government and the nation.

-- Get an 8% monthly contribution for your retirement plan without having to contribute to it yourself.
+- Get 8% monthly contribution for your retirement, without having to contribute yourself.

-- Get tuition benefits to attend classes at Carnegie Mellon University for you and your dependent children.
+- Get tuition benefits to CMU and other institutions for you and your dependent children.

 CMU's COVID-19 Vaccination Requirements: As a condition of employment, Carnegie Mellon University requires all staff and faculty working in the United States to be fully vaccinated, including a booster when eligible, against COVID-19.
 Prior to commencement of employment, new hires in the United States must provide proof of vaccination or obtain an approved exemption.
 (Exemptions may be requested for medical reasons or for religious or strong moral or ethical conviction.)
 Staff and faculty must comply with all applicable COVID-19 mitigation requirements.
 Please see Minimum Requirements to Return to Campus for details regarding the university's current COVID-19 mitigation requirements.